cosmiciron/layoutmaster/README.md

 >     width="480">
 > </a>

-Now you ask — how?
+Now you are probably thinking — how is this possible?
+Is this even legal?

 Two words: *game engines*.

 For decades, while layout technology stayed pretty much stale, game engine technology advanced enormously.
-Layoutmaster comes from that lineage.
-It is the world's first layout engine with game engine DNA - and that is where the insane speed comes from.
+Layoutmaster comes from that lineage — it is the world's first layout engine with game engine DNA.
+That is where the insane speed comes from.

 Put simply, the master does not see text as sequential streams of characters or layout as a pile of complex conditionals.
 It sees actors, collisions, terrain, constraints, viewports, and deterministic updates.

-Under its tiny browser API is a deterministic 2D spatial simulation engine for layout - Content enters a "world", collides with constraints, flows through regions, avoids terrain, splits across viewports, and settles into exact coordinates.
+Under its tiny browser API is a deterministic 2D spatial simulation engine for layout — content enters a "world", collides with constraints, flows through regions, avoids terrain, splits across viewports, and settles into exact coordinates.

-And that - is where the master gets its superpowers.
+And that — is where the master gets its superpowers.

 ## The Six Mantras